Episode 88

 you just had something

-just happen and you seen with your own eyes something large, something with lots of of hair, as it looked like,
+scary just happen, and you seen with your own eyes something large, something with lots of hair, as it looked like,

 something screaming and bellowing at you, running down a hill, chasing you, throwing something at you.